Within any industry, you will find companies that don’t always act in the best interests of their customers.

 Watch out for companies offering full market value.

 Beware of any company claiming to offer up to 100% of ‘market value’ for your property.
-As with any business, a property buyer needs to factor in to make a profit of some kind, and this simply would not be possible if they were paying full market prices for properties.
+As with any business, a property buyer needs to factor in making a profit, and this simply would not be possible if they were paying full market prices for properties.
 Unless you are dealing with a charitable organisation, any company claiming to pay you ‘full market value’ should set alarm bells ringing.

 Watch out for business practices that seem not quite right.